-We anticipate capital expenditures will be approximately \$19 million to \$20 million in fiscal 2016 in support of requirements for new product programs, the upgrade and replacement of existing equipment, and our portion of the purchase of land by ADAC-STRATTEC de Mexico (ASdM) for the construction of a new facility in the mid-Mexico area.
-Capital expenditures totaled \$8.1 million for the six month period ended December 27, 2015.
-On January 20, 2016, ASdM, a wholly owned subsidiary of ADAC-STRATTEC LLC which is a joint venture between STRATTEC SECURITY CORPORATION and ADAC Automotive, signed a "Letter of Intent" to purchase land in Leon, Mexico.
+We anticipate capital expenditures will be approximately \$19 million to \$20 million in fiscal 2016 in support of requirements for new product programs, the upgrade and replacement of existing equipment, and the purchase of land by ASdM for the construction of a new facility in the mid-Mexico area.
+Capital expenditures totaled \$14.3 million for the nine month period ended March 27, 2016.
+On March 17, 2016, ASdM, a wholly owned subsidiary of ADAC-STRATTEC LLC, which is a joint venture between STRATTEC SECURITY CORPORATION and ADAC Automotive, purchased land in Leon, Mexico.
 ASdM intends to construct a new manufacturing facility on this land in the mid-Mexico area.
 This facility is expected to be used primarily to paint and assemble door handle products.
 Currently, the ADAC-STRATTEC LLC joint venture has net sales of approximately \$60 million.
 With newly awarded customer business, we anticipate net sales will increase to approximately \$120 million within the next two years.
-Total capital expenditures required for the land, facility, paint system, and assembly equipment is expected to total approximately \$20 million.
+Total capital expenditures required for the land, facility, paint system, and assembly equipment is expected to total approximately \$22 million.
 We anticipate financing the required capital expenditures through a combination of partner capital contributions, bank loans, and current operating cash flow.